The Byron Bay Tango Festival | August 23 - 25 2019

 Accommodation.
 Check out the official Byron Bay guide (good as a starting point for most activities and information) and Byron Bay Accommodation for guidance.
 AirBnB is also a good option.
-I would recommend Belongil Beach Resort as a good option for single or shares basic facilities in a stunning location.
-Take the free shuttle bus or take a 15 min walk to Community Centre.
+I would recommend Wake up! at Belongil Beach as a good option for shared basic facilities in a stunning location.
+Take the free shuttle bus or take a 15 min walk to the Community Centre.
 The famous Arts Factory is another budget option, also with a free shuttle bus or 10 min on foot to Centre.
-Up-market accommodation is also a viable option as many can be shared by 4-6 people.
+Up-market accommodation such as East on Byron is also a viable option when shared by 4-6 people.

-In addition to teaching/mentoring and performing at the Festival, Gustavo and Gisela are available for private lessons.
+In addition to teaching/mentoring and performing at the Festival, Carolina and Leonel are available for private lessons.
 See Program page for details.

 Sophia De Lautour (Alvarez) and Paul Warren (“Pablito”)

 Sophia is a national tango champion and director of Sydney-based tango school SoTango (established in 2013).
 Whether dancing simple or complex moves Sophia always infuses her dance with the accent and cadencia evoked by the music, dancing with deep connection, elegance and subtlety.
 Pablito is an instructor with SoTango and director of the Sydney based TangoWorks and Pablito's Easter Tango Festival.
 Pablito's approach to teaching tango is very heart centred with a strong emphasis on deepening connection with yourself, feeling your energy and how it connects with others.
-Together they will be offering a workshop, free to all pass holders, on 'Floorcraft made easy: developing good habits'.
+Together they will be offering a Saturday workshop on “Phrasing: the essential key to great tango dancing”.
+Free to all pass holders.